-The South Dakota Legislature convened its 2013 session by advocating for the rights of law-abiding gun owners.
-Senate Bill 166, introduced by Senator Larry Rhoden (R-29) and Representative Gary Cammack (R-29), would make improvements for South Dakota residents who carry a concealed firearm for self-defense.
-This bill would extend the validity of the state’s Permit to Carry a Concealed Pistol from four to five years.
-SB 166 has been referred to the Senate State Affairs Committee where it will receive further consideration.
+Today, the South Dakota Senate State Affairs Committee voted unanimously to pass Senate Bill 166.
+This bill, introduced by Senator Larry Rhoden (R-29) and Representative Gary Cammack (R-29), would make improvements for South Dakota residents who carry a concealed firearm for self-defense by extending the validity of the state’s Permit to Carry a Concealed Pistol from four to five years.
+SB 166 is now eligible for a final vote in the state Senate.